dashih/btc-util/README.md

 bitcoin-qt -datadir=/mnt/blockchain -walletdir=/mnt/wallets -server
 ```

-Note that `-server` causes it to run the RPC allowing for interaction using `bitcoin-cli`.
+Note that `-server` causes it to serve the JSON-RPC API, allowing for interaction using `bitcoin-cli`.
 This is handy for scripts even if you mostly use the UI.

 Lastly, on KDE, you can use the `Menu Editor` application to create a launcher with the above command and args, and pin it to the task manager.